Genus: Etymology

 The term "genus" comes from Latin genus, a noun form cognate with gignere ('to bear; to give birth to').
-The Swedish taxonomist Carl Linnaeus popularized its use in his 1753 Species Plantarum, but the French botanist Joseph Pitton de Tournefort (1656–1708) is considered "the founder of the modern concept of genera".
+The French botanist Joseph Pitton de Tournefort (1656–1708) is considered "the founder of the modern concept of genera"..
+The Swedish taxonomist Carl Linnaeus popularized its use in his 1753 Species Plantarum.

 Use

 The scientific name (or the scientific epithet) of a genus is also called the generic name; in modern style guides and science, it is always capitalized.
-It plays a fundamental role in binomial nomenclature, the system of naming organisms, where it is combined with the scientific name of a species: see Botanical name and Specific name (zoology).
+It plays a fundamental role in binomial nomenclature, the system of naming organisms, where it is combined with the scientific name of a species.

 Use in nomenclature

-The rules for the scientific names of organisms are laid down in the nomenclature codes, which allow each species a single unique name that, for animals (including protists), plants (also including algae and fungi) and prokaryotes (bacteria and archaea), is Latin and binomial in form; this contrasts with common or vernacular names, which are non-standardized, can be non-unique, and typically also vary by country and language of usage.
+The rules for the scientific names of organisms are laid down in the nomenclature codes, which allow each species a single unique name that, for eukaryotes (animals, plants, protists, algae, fungi), and prokaryotes (bacteria and archaea), is Latin and binomial in form; this contrasts with common or vernacular names, which are non-standardised, can be non-unique, and typically also vary by country and language of usage.

 The standard format for a species name comprises the generic name, indicating the genus to which the species belongs, followed by the specific epithet, which (within that genus) is unique to the species.
 For example, the gray wolf's scientific name is Canis lupus, with Canis (Latin for 'dog') being the generic name shared by the wolf's close relatives and lupus (Latin for 'wolf') being the specific name particular to the wolf.
 A botanical example would be Hibiscus arnottianus, a particular species of the genus Hibiscus native to Hawaii.
 The specific name is written in lower-case and may be followed by subspecies names in zoology or a variety of infraspecific names in botany.

 When the generic name is already known from context, it may be shortened to its initial letter, for example, C. lupus in place of Canis lupus.
 Where species are further subdivided, the generic name (or its abbreviated form) still forms the leading portion of the scientific name, for example, Canis lupus lupus for the Eurasian wolf subspecies, or as a botanical example, Hibiscus arnottianus subsp. immaculatus.
 Also, as visible in the above examples, the Latinised portions of the scientific names of genera and their included species (and infraspecies, where applicable) are, by convention, written in italics.

 As with scientific names at other ranks, in all groups other than viruses, names of genera may be cited with their authorities, typically in the form "author, year" in zoology, and "standard abbreviated author name" in botany.
 Thus in the examples above, the genus Canis would be cited in full as "Canis Linnaeus, 1758" (zoological usage), while Hibiscus, also first established by Linnaeus but in 1753, is simply "Hibiscus L." (botanical usage).